krave1986/JSNSD-LFW212-notes/JSNSD(LFW212)/modules/express/express.md

   This version of `use()` will mount routes of `router` on the specified `path`.

-- `app.static(path_to_templates)`
-  Specify the path where to find static content.

-  - Return value
-    A middleware function.

 - `app.set(key, value)`
   Setup function.
 The 2 arguments it accepts are key and value.